top of page

 How Does Ketamine Work?

-At high doses Ketamine blocks glutamate from going home and stops it from sending messages to the nerve cells.
+At high doses Ketamine blocks glutamate from going "home" and stops it from sending the messages to the nerve cells.
 This is what makes it an effective anesthetic.
 Ketamine also works with glutamate and other neurotransmitters in the brain which is why it is being looked at for its use in treating depression.

 Ketamine use does come with certain risks.